ProAccess/place-image/readme.md

 -   pdf_anchor_strict – (PDF/latex documents only) — Indicates if
     pdf/latex image may be moved automatically if too close to a top/bottom margin.
+-   md_cap_ht_adj – (Markdown/gfm documents only) — Allows tweaking the
+    height of the vertical caption container, should you find a caption failing to be contained properly.

 ## For headings